 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-The examination will comprise a series of short answer questions and an essay.
-The exam questions will draw on material covered in lectures, tutorials and the weekly readings.
-Past exam papers will be
+The exam will draw on material covered in lectures, tutorials and weekly readings.

 Students will submit their assignments electronically on MyUni.
 The assignments are linked to TURNITIN which checks for plagiarism from sources and copying from other students.

 Your tutor may award you an extension, if you cannot complete the assignment by the specified due date on genuine medical, compassionate or other ‘reasonable grounds’ (please see